Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting: Quantum Rate Splitting I

-where we have suppressed some additive error terms in terms of $\log\epsilon$ in the bounds above.
-A more precise version of this theorem is stated as \cref{fact:dupuis_pointtopoint}.
-Notice that, to get the unassisted entanglement transmission rate, one need only set $E$ to $0$.
-This implies that the unassisted rate is $\approx H_2^{\epsilon}(A"|E)_{\mathcal{U}_{\mathcal{N}}\cdot\Omega}$ after suppressing the additive log terms. \end{fact}
+\subsubsection{Rate Splitting in the Quantum Case}

-\subsection{Rate Splitting in the Quantum Case}
+To describe rate splitting in the entanglement transmission scenario, we will define an abstract \emph{splitting scheme} with some properties of interest: \begin{definition}{\textbf{Splitting Scheme}} Given a control state $\ket{\Omega}^{A''A'}$ and systems $A''_0$ and $A''_1$ such that $A''\cong A''_1 \cong A''_0$, we define a splitting scheme to be a family of isometric embeddings $\brak{U_{\theta}^{A''\rightarrow A''_0A''_1}}$ parametrized by a variable $\theta\in [0,1]$, such that: \begin{enumerate} \item For all $\theta, \theta' \in [0,1]$ and $\epsilon>0$ there exists $\delta>0$ such that whenever $\abs{\theta-\theta'}\leq \delta$, $\norm{U_{\theta}\cdot \Omega-U_{\theta'}\cdot\Omega}_1\leq \epsilon$. \item Given any channel $\mathcal{N}^{A'\rightarrow C}$ and its Stinespring dilation $\mathcal{U}_{\mathcal{N}}^{A'\rightarrow CE}$,

-To describe rate splitting in the entanglement transmission scenario, we will define an abstract \emph{splitting scheme} with some properties of interest: \begin{definition}{\textbf{Splitting Scheme}} Given a control state $\ket{\sigma}^{A"A'B"B'}=\ket{\Omega}^{A"A'}\ket{\Delta}^{B"B'}$ and systems $A"_0$ and $A"_1$ such that $A"\cong A"_1 \cong A"_0$, we define a splitting scheme to be a family of isometric embeddings $U_{\theta^{A"\rightarrow A"_0A"_1}}$ parametrized by a variable $\theta\in [0,1]$, such that: \begin{enumerate} \item For all $\theta, \theta' \in [0,1]$ and $\epsilon>0$ there exists $\delta>0$ such that whenever $\abs{\theta-\theta'}\leq \delta$, $\norm{U_{\theta}\cdot \sigma-U_{\theta'}\cdot\sigma}_1\leq \epsilon$ \item Given any channel $\mathcal{N}^{A'B'\rightarrow C}$ and its Stinespring dilation $\mathcal{U}_{\mathcal{N}}^{A'B'\rightarrow CE}$,
+where $\Omega_0\coloneqq U_0\cdot \Omega$ and $\Omega_1\coloneqq U_1\cdot \Omega$. \end{enumerate} \end{definition}

-where $\sigma_0\coloneqq U_0\cdot \sigma$ and $\sigma_1\coloneqq U_1\cdot \sigma$. \end{enumerate} \end{definition}
+The splitting scheme defined above can be defined with respect to the more general control state This will be useful when we describe the splitting protocol for more general multi-terminal channels, viz. $\mathcal{N}^{A'B'\to C}$.
+In that case, the second condition in Definition \ref{splittingschme} can be stated as

-Notice that we have define the splitting scheme with respect to the more general control state $\ket{\sigma}^{A"A'B"B'}=\ket{\Omega}^{A"A'}\ket{\Delta}^{B"B'}$.
-This will be useful when we describe the splitting protocol for more general multiterminal channels.
-For the purposed of this section, where we only demonstrate splitting for the point to point channel, one may simply ignore the state $\ket{\Delta}$.
-Also note that the invariants in the splitting scheme are specified in terms of the coherent information.
-A more general definition would be to specify the invariants in terms of the smooth min entropy.
+where $\sigma_0\coloneqq U_0\cdot \sigma$ and $\sigma_1\coloneqq U_1\cdot \sigma$.
+For the purposes of this section, where we only demonstrate splitting for the point-to-point channel, one may simply ignore the state $\ket{\Delta}$.
+Also, note that the invariants in the splitting scheme are specified in terms of the coherent information.
+A more general definition would be to specify the invariants in terms of the smooth min-entropy.
 We work with this more general definition.

 We will first give an overview of the strategy for the \emph{unassisted} case.
 We will then state and prove the main technical lemma of this section, \cref{achievability}.
-The ideas in used in proving this lemma will generalise easily to the setting of the multiterminal channels such as the QMAC and the QIC.
+The ideas used in proving this lemma will generalise easily to the setting of the multi-terminal channels such as the QMAC and the QIC.